Explore the dynamics of power & policy

-Political Science
+Political Science Degree

-The political science major requires foundational courses, research methods, and an option to concentrate in international politics, comparative politics, or American politics.
-Majors are expected to successfully complete the foundational classes before attempting upper-division coursework.
+The political science degree requires foundational courses, research methods, and an option to concentrate on international, comparative, or American politics.
+Students are expected to successfully complete the foundational classes before attempting upper-division coursework.
+Our curriculum begins with required foundational courses that students should complete by the end of the sophomore year:

 • Introduction to Politics